-The Tree of Life Programme will investigate the diversity of complex organisms found in the UK through sequencing and cellular technologies.
+The Tree of Life Programme investigates the diversity of complex organisms (eukaryotes) found in the UK through sequencing and cellular technologies.
 It also compares and contrasts species' genome sequences to unlock insights into evolution and conservation.

 The Sanger Institute is developing a major programme in biological diversity genome sequencing across the tree of life.
 One of the driver projects for this is to play a major collaborative role in the international Vertebrate Genomes Project (VGP).